MerosCrypto/Meros/docs/Protocol/Consensus.md

 - element1: The first Element.
 - element2: The second Element.

-`MeritRemoval` isn't needed per se.
-Instead, nodes could just broadcast both causes.
-The unified message ensures nodes get both causes and trigger a MeritRemoval on their end.
-It has a variable message length; the 4-byte creator's nickname, 1-byte of "\1" if partial or "\0" if not, the 1-byte sign prefix for the first Element, the serialized version of the first Element without the creator's nickname, the 1-byte sign prefix for the Element, and the serialized version of the second Element without the creator's nickname.
-Even though MeritRemovals are not directly signed, they use a prefix of "\4" for merkle creation.
+`MeritRemoval` has a variable message length; the 4-byte creator's nickname, 1-byte of "\1" if partial or "\0" if not, the 1-byte sign prefix for the first Element, the serialized version of the first Element without the creator's nickname, the 1-byte sign prefix for the Element, and the serialized version of the second Element without the creator's nickname.
+Even though MeritRemovals are not directly signed, they use a prefix of "\4" inside a Block Header's content merkle.
+That said, `MeritRemoval` is not a standalone message type.
+This describes how MeritRemoval objects are serialized as part of a `BlockBody` message.

 ### SignedVerification, SignedVerificationPacket, SignedSendDifficulty, SignedDataDifficulty, SignedGasPrice, and SignedMeritRemoval